hxtree/galaxyops/services/README.md

 ## Guidelines

+- **Serverless**: Services projects **SHOULD** be serverless, unless there is good reason to use alternative.
+Function as a Service (FaaS) are often by big three cloud providers.

 - **Dependency on Platform**: Services rely on platform projects located in the `platform/` directory.
 Make sure to deploy platform projects before deploying services.